-The Landcare Research Soils Portal is the home to descriptive and analytical information as it relates to Landcare Research’s scientific research into soil attributes, their behaviours and spatial distribution within New Zealand landscapes.
+The Manaaki Whenua Soils Portal is the home to descriptive and analytical information as it relates to Manaaki Whenua’s scientific research into soil attributes, their behaviours and spatial distribution within New Zealand landscapes.
 This site provides the entry point to on-line map and data services and the descriptive information that characterises that distribution.
 The services complement each other, describing:

 - how soils are distributed in the landscape (S-Map, Land Resource Inventory, Fundamental Soils Layer)